Kingfisher Airlines loses $142 mln in Q3 as planes sit idle

 Shares in Kingfisher fell 2 percent on Monday ahead of the results release.
 Its shares have fallen 56 percent over the past year, making it the third worst-performing global airline in terms of stock price, according to Thomson Reuters Starmine.

-Kingfisher, controlled by liquor baron Vijay Mallya, has never posted a profit in its eight years of operations, and lost a combined 33.1 billion rupees in 2012.
-(Reporting by Henry Foy; Additional reporting by Patturaja Murugaboopathy in BANGALORE; Editing by Daniel Magnowski and Ken Wills)
+Kingfisher, controlled by billionaire Vijay Mallya, has never posted a profit in its eight years of operations, and lost a combined 33.1 billion rupees in 2012. ($1 = 53.2550 Indian rupees) (Reporting by Henry Foy; Additional reporting by Patturaja Murugaboopathy in BANGALORE; Editing by Daniel Magnowski)